 Ensure proper ventilation when using indoors as kerosene produces carbon monoxide and other toxins along with some black smoke as it burns.
-The smoke can be minimized by lighting outside and then bringing indoors.
+The smoke can be minimized by lighting outside and then bringing it indoors.

 Gas lanterns are designed to be used outdoors only.
 They produce a nice bright light.
 The fuel produces carbon monoxide, so while they are great for outdoor use, plan alternative lighting for indoors.
 Propane lanterns produce a very bright light.
 They perform well in windy and wet weather.

-- Propane lanterns are fueled by a one pound bottle of propane.
+- Propane lanterns are fueled by a one-pound bottle of propane.
 A propane lantern will produce 967 lumens.
 A one-pound propane bottle will run for 7 hours on high and 14 hours on low.

 These lanterns require both fuel and mantles.
 Candles will not burn without a wick, gas lanterns must have a mantle to burn.
 The mantles are fragile.
-It would be a good idea to store several extra.
+It would be a good idea to store several extras.